zkrypto-inc/Constructor-Besu-POA/README.md

 # Construct Besu POA
-This project covers the process of configuring IBFT (Istanbul BFT) using Hyperledger Besu.
+This project covers the process of configuring IBFT2 and QBFTusing Hyperledger Besu.
 Hyperledger Besu is an open-source Ethereum client used for building Ethereum-based and Ethereum-compatible blockchain networks.

 For detailed information about Hyperledger Besu, please refer to [here](https://besu.hyperledger.org/en/stable/).
 The provided link contains comprehensive details about Besu's features, architecture, documentation, and community.
 # install besu